alikasimoglu/django-microblog/README.md

 └── requirement.txt         # python requirements
 ```

 Verify that your production settings (not the development settings!) are active.
-Navigate to http://<ip address>/spamalot.
-You should see the basic Nginx "not found" page.
+Navigate to http://localhost/.
 If you see the full Django error page, that means that DEBUG = True, which probably means that your production settings are not loaded.